psrc/luv/QC/README.md

    * **clean-index**: removes the index output file
    * **rreport-city**: generate R-report on the city level (see Section R-Reports)
    * **rreport-faz**: generate R-report on the faz level (see Section R-Reports)

+Note that all phonies that start with "ind" need Opus to be installed.

 The following phonies are obsolete: